-"Manufacture or assembly of an unlawful communication device" means to make, produce or assemble an unlawful communication or wireless device or to modify, alter, program or reprogram a communication or wireless device to be capable of acquiring, disrupting, receiving, transmitting, decrypting, or facilitating the acquisition, disruption, receipt, transmission or decryption of, a communication service without the express consent or express authorization of the communication service provider, or to knowingly assist others in those activities.
+"Manufacture or assembly of an unlawful communication device" means to make, produce or assemble an unlawful communication or wireless device or to modify, alter, program or reprogram a communication or wireless device to be capable of acquiring, disrupting, receiving, transmitting, decrypting, facilitating the acquisition, disruption, transmission or decryption of, a communication service without or express express consent authorization of communication service provider, or to knowingly assist others in those activities.

-"Master sound recording" means the original physical

-- 1 object on which a given set of sounds were first recorded and - 2 which the original object from which all subsequent sound - 3 recordings embodying the same set of sounds are directly or - 4 indirectly derived. - 5 "Merchandise" means any item of tangible personal - 6 property, including motor fuel. - 7 "Merchant" means an owner or operator of any retail - 8 mercantile establishment or any agent, employee, lessee, - 9 consignee, officer, director, franchisee, or independent - 10 contractor of the owner or operator.
-"Merchant" also means a - 11 person who receives from an authorized user of a payment card, - or someone the person believes to be an authorized user, a - payment card or information from a payment card, or what the - 14 person believes to be a payment card or information from a - payment card, as the instrument for obtaining, purchasing or - 16 receiving goods, services, money, or anything else of value - 17 from the person. - 18 "Motor fuel" means a liquid, regardless of its properties, - 19 used to propel a vehicle, including gasoline and diesel. - 20 "Online" means the use of any electronic or wireless - 21 device to access the Internet. - "Payment card" means a credit card, charge card, debit - 23 card, or any other card that is issued to an authorized card - user and that allows the user to obtain, purchase, or receive - 25 goods, services, money, or anything else of value from a - 26 merchant.
+"Master sound recording" means the original physical object on which a given set of sounds were first recorded and which the original object from which all subsequent sound recordings embodying the same set of sounds are directly or indirectly derived.

+"Merchandise" means any item of tangible personal property, including motor fuel.

+"Merchant" means an owner or operator of any retail mercantile establishment or any agent, employee, lessee, consignee, officer, director, franchisee, or independent contractor of the owner or operator.
+"Merchant" also means a person who receives from an authorized user of a payment card, or someone the person believes to be an authorized user, a payment card or information from a payment card, or what the person believes to be a payment card or information from a payment card, as the instrument for obtaining, purchasing or receiving goods, services, money, or anything else of value from the person.

+- "Motor fuel" means a liquid, regardless of its properties, used to propel a vehicle, including gasoline and diesel. - 3 "Online" means the use of any electronic or wireless 4 device to access the Internet.

+"Payment card" means a credit card, charge card, debit card, or any other card that is issued to an authorized card user and that allows the user to obtain, purchase, or receive goods, services, money, or anything else of value from a merchant.